RustFestEU/rome.rustfest.eu/about-impl-days.md

 TODO: add sponsors
 {% endcomment %}

-`impl Days` is the sibling event of RustFest&lt;Rome&gt;. `impl Days` is an open-ended time for Rust contributors to collaborate in an active programming session.
+`impl Days` is the sibling event of RustFest&lt;Rome&gt;. `impl Days` is a full-day event for Rust contributors to collaborate in an active programming session.
 It will take place on the two days following the RustFest talks and workshops, on {{site.dates.impl_days_no_br}} {{site.dates.year}}.

 ## History